palazzem/android-slides/README.rst

 Android slides
 ==============

-Puts together a `Crosswalk WebView`_ with the Myo project interface.
-From your smartphone or tablet.
+Uses the Myo project interface to control amazing slides in your smartphone or tablet.

 Documentation
 -------------